landlab/landlab/docs/source/user_guide/landlab_zero_to_one.rst

    >>> sp4 = FastscapeEroder(mg, **myparamdict2)  # ...but it's best practice to use load_params instead
    >>> sp5 = FastscapeEroder(mg, 'my_input_file.txt')  # still works in many cases, but DEPRECATED

-3 - All components now have a “run method” with the standardised name ``run_one_step``.
+3 - All components now have a "run method" with the standardised name ``run_one_step``.
 The first argument is always the timestep, dt, if needed by the component.
 Subsequent arguments may be present as flags to control run behaviour.
 As an example: